 From the Italian: to ascend, achieve by rising.
 And you will – on the exhilarating climb to this mountain-top log cabin, and every time you look out from 3,974 feet up across the valley below or to other distant mountains.
 No matter how restful your stay, you’ll find yourself greeting the sunrise – then watching the afternoon shadows caress the distant treetops, ideally with a favorite wine or cocktail.

 The spacious master suite offers king-size comfort with its own balcony and a heated jet whirlpool tub.
 The Great Room surrounds a beautiful stone chimney with lots of spaces for dining, gaming, chatting and – yes – HDTV or DVD viewing.
 You can ignore the world, but the WIFI is powerful.
 The kitchen is fully equipped and overlooks the Great Room so you can cook and visit too, or grill beside the deck (careful not to burn the steaks – the view is very distracting).
-One guest room has a queen bed, the other two twins and they share their own bathroom.
+Both guest rooms have queen beds and share their own bathroom.
 Very comfy for 6 persons if you dare to share.

 You might not every leave, BUT it’s 35 minutes or so to the heart of Maggie Valley, Cataloochee Ski Area (known to be one of the first ski resorts in the US to open each season), Tube World (snow tubing), horseback riding and golfing.
 In 20 minutes, you can on Main Street in charming Waynesville or at Ingles and Publix grocery stores, Walmart.